 A fully-functional sample plugin repository is provided to serve as a convenient starting point for plugin authors.

-When naming your plugin, keep in mind that the name needs to conform to these rules:
+When naming your plugin, keep in mind that the full name needs to conform to these rules:

-You will need to give your plugin(s) a name when registering them by calling the appropriate
+You will need to give your plugin(s) the full name when registering them by calling the appropriate

 RegisterX function: https://github.com/vmware-tanzu/velero/blob/0e0f357cef7cf15d4c1d291d3caafff2eeb69c1e/pkg/plugin/framework/server.go#L42-L60